Cheltenham Association Football League

 The Cheltenham Association Football League is a football competition based in England and has a total of three divisions.
-Its top division, Premier Division, sits at level 14 of the English football league system.
-It is a feeder to the Gloucestershire Northern Senior League.
+Its top division, the Premier Division, is a feeder to the Gloucestershire Northern Senior League.

 The Cheltenham League is affiliated to the Gloucestershire County FA.

 Background

 The Cheltenham Association Football League is based in and around Cheltenham, providing league football for teams in a 50-mile radius of the town.
+The league originally began with Division One in 1900, and was won by St Paul's United.
+A second division was formed in 1903, and a third in 1906.
+More divisions continued to be instated, with seven divisions being active from 1958-1971.
+A senior cup also began in 1924, which is still played today.

-From its humble beginnings in 1900, the league now boasts 3 divisions, comprising 39 teams and is a feeder league for the Gloucestershire Northern Senior League.
+The league system now has 3 divisions, The Premier Division, Division One, and Division Two, comprising a total of 35 teams.
+The Premier Division is a feeder league for the Gloucestershire Northern Senior League.
+The league system also hosts two cup tournaments each season.

 Among the clubs that have left the Cheltenham League and now compete at a higher level are: